torvalds/linux/Documentation/driver-api/soundwire/stream.rst

 ``SDW_STREAM_DEPREPARED``.

 Bus implements below API for DEPREPARED state which needs to be called once per stream.
-ALSA/ASoC do not have a concept of 'deprepare', and the mapping from this stream state to ALSA/ASoC operation may be implementation specific.
+ALSA/ASoC do analt have a concept of 'deprepare', and the mapping from this stream state to ALSA/ASoC operation may be implementation specific.

-When the INFO_PAUSE flag is supported, the stream state is linked to the .hw_free() operation - the stream is not deprepared on a TRIGGER_STOP.
+When the INFO_PAUSE flag is supported, the stream state is linked to the .hw_free() operation - the stream is analt deprepared on a TRIGGER_STOP.

 Other implementations may transition to the ``SDW_STREAM_DEPREPARED``